 The law states: The Director of the National Institutes of Health ("NIH") shall require in the current fiscal year and thereafter that all investigators funded by the NIH submit or have submitted for them to the National Library of Medicine's PubMed Central an electronic version of their final, peer-reviewed manuscripts upon acceptance for publication, to be made publicly available no later than 12 months after the official date of publication: Provided, that the NIH shall implement the public access policy in a manner consistent with copyright law.

-In other words, the Public Access Policy ensures that the public has access to the published results of NIH-funded research.
-It requires scientists to submit final peer-reviewed journal manuscripts that arise from NIH funds to the digital archive PubMed Central (http://www.ncbi.nlm.nih.gov/pmc/).
-The Policy requires that these final peer-reviewed manuscripts be accessible to the public on PubMed Central.
+The Public Access Policy ensures that the public has access to the published results of NIH-funded research by requiring researchers to submit copies of final approved manuscripts that arise from NIH funds to the digital archive PubMed Central (http://www.ncbi.nlm.nih.gov/pmc/).

-If you have any questions at all as to whether you need to submit your manuscript, here are the NIH's guidelines.
+If you have any questions as to whether you need to submit your manuscript, here are the NIH's guidelines.

 The Policy applies to any manuscript that:

-- Is accepted for publication in a journal starting April 7, 2008, and
+- Is accepted for publication in a peer-reviewed journal starting April 7, 2008, and

 - Arises from any of the following: